s-samsam225/cse15l-lab-reports/LabReport1.md

 *Example Two:*
 ![Image](cdWithArg.png)
-1. The working directory when this command was run was /home but was changed to /home/lecture1 when we ran cd with an argument.
+1. The working directory when this command was run was /home/lecture1 when we ran cd with an argument.
 2. We got this output because with the argument of lecture1 the directory was changed.
 3. This output was not an error because the command effectively changed the directory based on the argument.